Northwestern Student Helped Sew More Than 12,000 Pillows For Babies With Heart Conditions

-CHICAGO (CBS)–There is no arguing that Sara Dynia has touched a lot of hearts.
+CHICAGO (CBS)–There is no arguing that Sarah Dynia has touched a lot of hearts.

 “When I first started out I didn’t realize how big a part of my life this would be,” she said.